o1-labs/docs2/CONTRIBUTING.md

 Even if you're unfamiliar with Markdown, you can still contribute to the docs in a helpful and meaningful way.
 Use [Markdown Basic Syntax](https://www.markdownguide.org/basic-syntax) and look at existing docs for models to follow.
 You can start contributing by submitting fixes for typos, spelling, and broken links.

-You can even build the docs locally.
-See the [README](readme) file.
+To build the docs locally during development, see the [README](readme) file.

 ## Using this repo